cranjesh/images-test/TheSoldiersLegacyThorough.md

 As Holmes rose to his feet and began pacing, I turned to Katherine and spoke quietly.
 "And your children, Mrs. Blackwood?
 How are they faring?"

 She gave a small, tired smile.
-"They're young, Dr. Watson… too young to understand.
-They keep asking when their father will come home.
-And I don't know how to answer."
+"They're young, Dr. Watson… too young to understand."
 The sorrow in her voice was unmistakable.
 I nodded, offering what little comfort words could provide.
 Holmes, ever perceptive, had paused his pacing and observed her for a moment before speaking again.

+"Thank you, Mrs. Blackwood.
+You have been most helpful," Holmes said gently.
+"With your permission, we would like to speak with William now."

+Katherine composed herself and nodded.
+"Of course.
+You'll find him in his study in the east wing."
+We took our leave, and as we walked through the manor's corridors, the atmosphere grew noticeably heavier.

 ## Chapter 4: The Bitter Brother